|By Nicholas Spiller|

+To flop or not to flop.
 There’s an art to pulling off a dive in soccer and drawing a foul.
 And it’s probably the most hated aspect of the game today.
 Here are some of the worst and most obvious offensives.
 Everyone from Cristiano Ronaldo to the United States national team coach gets in the act.
+Here are ten wonderful dives in soccer that should win some kind of award for their dramatic flair.

 10. Cesc Fabregas – When the Spaniard was in his youthful Arsenal days, he had this interesting dive.
-In an effort to appear more pained, he actually kicked his own heel to tumble down in a dive that won Arsenal a dangerous free kick at the edge of the box in a match against Everton.
+In an effort to win a free kick he just dives on the soccer ball near the touchline against Bolton.
+You might even call this dive by Fabregas superman like.

 9. Nani – During a match against Liverpool, the Portuguese winger flopped in the penalty box in an effort to draw a penalty.
 Not only was his false claim ignored, but the commentators branded his attempt as “absolutely pathetic!”